Nursing Home Neglect

 Call a nursing home abuse lawyer if you notice any of these warning signs:

-- Your family member or friend is upset or agitated
+• Your family member or friend is upset or agitated

-- The patient will not communicate
+• They will not communicate

-- The patient seems uncharacteristically angry and strikes out at family, friends or other patients
+• The patient seems uncharacteristically angry and strikes out at family, friends, or other patients

-- The victim wants to be left alone
+• The victim wants to be left alone

-Medical abuse is also an important factor in such cases – especially when considering the often frail nature of nursing home residents.
-Common examples of negligence can often involve doctors, nurses and other staff members who fail to take care of existing health issues.
+Medical abuse is also an important factor in such cases– especially when considering the often frail nature of nursing home residents.
+Common examples of negligence can often involve doctors, nurses, and other staff members who fail to take care of existing health issues.

-These issues can include:
+These health issues can include:

-- Allowing infections to go unchecked
+Allowing infections to go unchecked

-- Not preventing bed sores
+Not preventing bed sores

-- Ignoring nutrition requirements
+Ignoring nutrition requirements or dietary restrictions

-- Failing to provide proper hygiene
+Failing to provide proper hygiene

-- Leaving an open wound untreated
+Leaving an open wound untreated

 Types of Nursing Home Abuse